NationWide CareMatters II

 Guaranteed Long Term Care Benefits: Nationwide CareMatters II has guaranteed benefits for the amounts you choose and for the benefit period you choose.
 For example, if you start off with a $200 per day benefit, with a 5 year benefit period and a 3% compound inflation protection, you will know exactly how much in benefit you would receive if you were to need coverage at any point later on.

 Cash Indemnity: As we touched upon in the first paragraph.
 Once you qualify for long term care and satisfy a 90 day elimination period, you are granted the full monthly benefits paid in cash.
 There is no need to submit bills or receipts once the claim is approved.
+Also, with the CareMatters II plan, after you satisfy the 90 day elimination period, Nationwide will reimburse you the 90 days you paid out of pocket.

 The 5% Compounding method is the same as the 3% Compounding method but with an added 2% benefit.